WolfIcefang/dactyl-chimera-keyboard/README.md

 Dactyl Chimera is a 5 row, 6 column layout.

+## License information:
+Dactyl Chimera currently does not have a license associated with it.
+I recognize the problem of this and want to find a solution, but need help to do so.
+At the basic level, Chimera is really just a plastic sheet with a bunch of holes in it.
+I want to encourage users to design their own arches and tenting feet from scratch, and license them however they want.
+However, most licenses are written to encourage the distribution and modification of existing work, and the Chimera's purpose is to let you test the work you've done yourelf.
+If someone knows of an appropriate license, let me know and I'll be very grateful.

 ## History of the Dactyl / Special Thanks:

 The first [Dactyl keyboard](https://github.com/adereth/dactyl-keyboard), created by Adareth, is a 3D printable adaptation of the Kinesis Advantage keyboard.
 The Kinesis Advantage, in turn, bears a striking resemblance to the even older Maltron Keyboard.
 This Dactyl Chimera also takes inspiration from the bezel-free sides of the [Dactyl Manuform](https://github.com/tshort/dactyl-keyboard), the adjustability of the [Squeezebox keyboard](https://peterlyons.com/problog/2021/04/squeezebox-keyboard/), the Tenting Puck of the [Kyria](https://splitkb.com/products/tenting-puck) and various discussions on the #kb-ergo channel in the [MechKeys Discord](https://discord.gg/mechkeys)